 Flying Start: Parent resource_Helping child to prepare during the summer months

 Cartoon/Song : Finny’s (the shark) First Day of School

 The newly launched gov.ie resource Let’s Get Ready developed by DCYA and DES in partnership with Better Start and others.
-It focuses on children preparing to attend pre-school or primary school for the first time from this September.
+Let’s Get Ready focuses on children's transitions to pre-school and school.
+It includes a reminder on My Little Library and useful information on the new free school books scheme for primary school children.
 The Let’s Get Ready website includes guidance for parents on practical steps they can take to support their children over the coming months.
 It also includes tips on what children and parents can expect on their transition or return to pre-school and primary school.
 Click here

 Supporting your Child's Transition to Primary School - A resource Guide for Parents, developed by Better Start which contains practical ideas to help parents to plan and prepare for their child to start school.
 Please see attached document: Click here

 Supporting your Child's Transition':